Templates

 runtime_filters = "SampleFilter"

-provides an example filter implementation.
+The file src/Entity/SampleFilter.php provides an example filter

 samplefilter_format = "d M Y H:i:s"

-class can access it with the $config
+The SampleFilter class can access it through the $config array.